tcsl-lang/tcsl/README.md

 Contributions are welcome.
 Please read the following before submitting:

-**Parser changes** must conform to the EBNF grammar in `grammar/tcsl.ebnf`.
+**Parser changes** must conform to the EBNF grammar in [`EBNF_TCSL_v1,5.md`](https://github.com/tcsl-lang/tcsl/blob/main/EBNF_TCSL_v1,5.md).
 If the implementation diverges from the specification, that is a bug in the implementation, not in the specification.

 **New functions or constructors** belong in industry modules, not the language core.
 The core grammar must remain stable across industry additions.

-**New error codes** require an explanation, a triggering example, and a remediation path — matching the format in section 14 of the specification.
+**New error codes** require an explanation, a triggering example, and a remediation path — matching the format in section 14 of the [specification](https://github.com/tcsl-lang/tcsl/blob/main/TCSL_v1%2C5-eng.md).

 **Test coverage** — every valid example must have a snapshot test; every invalid example must verify the expected error code and position.